 It's one of those recipes that I love making because the mental reward boosts are just as soul-filling as each chocolaty, banana-filled bite.

 Share this grain and gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
 Much food love, and see y'all on the yum side...

 Note: This post was published originally on January 7, 2017 and republished on February 24, 2021 and July 11, 2022.

 - Preheat oven to 350 degrees F.

 - Grease a 10-inch cast iron skillet with the butter or oil.
 Set aside.

-- Mash bananas with a fork or potato masher in bottom of an electric mixing bowl.
+- Mash bananas with a fork or potato masher in the bottom of the bowl of an electric mixer.

 - Add eggs, butter, vanilla extract, baking soda, and sugar.
 Beat over low speed for about 1 minute.

-- Add the almond flour and cassava flour.
+- Add the almond flour, cassava flour and cinnamon.
 Beat over medium speed for about 90 seconds.